Adrien89betty/smart-scraping/README.md

-# IDSide Scraper
+# Smart Scraper
-IDSide Scraper is a modular web scraping project built with [Scrapy](https://docs.scrapy.org/en/latest/) and [Scrapy-Playwright](https://github.com/scrapy-plugins/scrapy-playwright).
+Smart Scraper is a modular web scraping project built with [Scrapy](https://docs.scrapy.org/en/latest/) and [Scrapy-Playwright](https://github.com/scrapy-plugins/scrapy-playwright).
 It is designed to extract product data from e-commerce websites and is configurable via JSON files validated with [Pydantic](https://docs.pydantic.dev/latest/).
 It consists of a main spider that extracts detailed product data and an auxiliary spider that extracts product details URLs from a products collection page.
 In addition, a utility script is provided to convert JSON objects from the spider's output into a Python List of URLs suitable for the JSON config files.

 ## Table of Contents
 - #### [Main features](#main-features-1)